emlased/Redbrick_UTHSCSA/README.md

 To add team members:
 1. Navigate to the **Team** tab.
 2. Select **Invite member**.
-3. Assign appropriate roles (Project Member, Admin, etc.).
+3. Assign appropriate roles.
+Labelers and External Reviewers are Project Members.
+Internal Reviewers and External Managers are Project Admin.

 ---